Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 Let's do a quick back-of-the-envelop calculation: processing data at ~30 GiB/s means that we only spend `1s / (30GiB / 32B) = ~1 ns` for
 every 32-byte chunk of data.
 One nanosecond is 2-5 cycles for a 2.3 GHz clock rate (4.8 GHz turbo boost) CPU.
 How could this be?
 This should represent the time taken for one iteration of the `bits_to_n_shuffle` [loop](src/n_to_bits.rs#L280-L298).
-Making the overly simplistic assumption that one instruction takes one cycle to execute, and everything is in the CPU cache, then each iteration should take maybe 9-10+ cycles, due to all the operations we are doing!
+Making the overly simplistic assumption that one instruction takes one cycle to execute in sequence, and everything is in the CPU cache, then each iteration should take maybe 9-10+ cycles, due to all the operations we are doing!
 The answer is that CPUs are complex, and at best we can only get an approximation of what it is doing without running the code.

 A decent answer is that since each iteration in our loop operates on independent data, and there should be a decent number of iterations, we only